 A laboratory aerosol generator, which operates much like a paint sprayer, is used to create a challenge aerosol of known particle size in the air stream.
-This will generate particles covering the 12 required particle size ranges for the test (See Table 2).
+This will generate particles covering the 12 required particle size ranges for the test (see Table 2).
 The challenge aerosol is injected into the test duct and particle counts are taken for each of the size data points.

-The filter's performance, on each of the twelve particle sizes, during the six test cycles (a total of 72 measurements) is determined.
-For each measurement, the filtration efficiency is stated as a ratio of the downstream-to-upstream particle count.
+The filter's performance, on each of the twelve particle sizes, during the six test cycles (a total of 72 value or calculated value) is determined.
+For each value or calculated value, the filtration efficiency is stated as a ratio of the downstream-toupstream particle count.
 The lowest values over the six test cycles are then used to determine the Composite Minimum Efficiency Curve.
 Using the lowest measured efficiency avoids the misinterpretation of averaging and provides a "worst case" experience over the entire test.

-The twelve size ranges are placed in three larger groups according to the following schedule: ranges 1-4 (or E1, which is 0.3 to 1.0 $\mu$ m), ranges 5-8 (or E2, which is 1.0 to
+The twelve size ranges are placed in three larger groups according to the following schedule: ranges 1-4 (or E1, which is 0.3 to 1.0 μm), ranges 5-8 (or E2, which is 1.0 to 3.0 μm), and ranges 9-12 (or E3, which is 3.0 to 10.0 μm).
+Averaging the Composite Minimum Efficiency for each of these groups will calculate the average Particle Size Efficiency (PSE), and the resulting three percentages (E1, E2, E3) are then used to determine the MERV.